 Open pit mining is one of the top-leading mining approaches that cause devastating effects on the environment.
 Compared with underground mining, open pit mining releases 8-10 times more waste and debris into the environment.
 This type of mining has a negative effect on the air, soil, water, and it even poses high health risks to individuals living near the mining region.

 In this article, we discuss in detail what open pit mining is and how it causes significant problems to the environment.
+What are the disadvantages of open pit mining?
 Read on!

 Table Of Contents

 What is Open Pit Mining?

 Open pit mining is also known as open cast mining.
 Open pit mining is a non-tunnel mining approach that allows miners to access stone and minerals easily.
 It is usually done on the surface and in an open atmosphere.
 The process involves digging into the Earth’s surface and extracting important minerals, stones, or ores that are found in the shallow layer.

 Why Is Open Pit Mining So Devastating To The Environment?

 Is open pit mining bad for the environment?

 Open pit mining remains unsustainable in almost all areas.
 It consumes large amounts of water, destroys the biophysical environment permanently, disfigures landscapes, and releases toxic chemicals into the atmosphere.

 And even long after the pits have been exhausted and the mining sites rehabilitated, these areas still remain highly prone to flooding and erosion.
 Hence, this mining approach is ranked among the top activities that hinder environmental sustainability.